AMENDED AND RESTATED BYLAWS

-Section 1: Annual Election of Officers – A nomination form listing all offices is to be sent home each year during the month of April.
-These forms will be sent to parents via students.
+Section 1: Annual Election of Officers – A nomination announcement listing all offices will be emailed out and posted on the Sargent PTO website each year during the month of March.
 Interested parents/guardians will be asked to submit their names, or the names of consenting others, and desired office in writing or verbally to a current PTO Officer.
-The deadline for submitting candidates is the day before the scheduled May PTO meeting.
+The deadline for submitting candidates is the April PTO meeting.
 Only those who have consented to serve if elected shall be eligible for nomination.
 Ballot elections will take place at the May PTO meeting.
-Absentee ballots will be made available and communication as to how to obtain an absentee ballot will be described in the notification announcing who is running.
+Absentee ballots will be made available for any contested positions and communication as to how to obtain an absentee ballot will be described in the notification announcing who is running.
 Two volunteers will be selected at the May PTO meeting to count the ballots.
 New Officers will be asked to attend the June PTO meeting, and shall work with the current officers as needed, officially taking office on July 1.

-Section 2: Committee Chairperson(s) and Representatives – A list and brief description of each sub-committee shall be sent home with the Officer’s Nomination Form during the month of April of each year.
+Section 2: Committee Chairperson(s) and Representatives – A list and brief description of each sub-committee shall be made available electronically.
 Parents will be given the opportunity to sign up for any PTO sub-committee they are interested in.
 Chairpersons for said sub-committees for the following year will be named at the May meeting.
 Incoming Chairpersons will work with the current Chairpersons as needed, assuming responsibilities on July 1.

-Section 3: Term Limits – The term of an elected officer is for one year.
+Section 3: Term Limits – The term of an elected officer is for two years.
 Each office may be held for no longer than two consecutive years.
 The term of the committee Chairperson(s) and representatives shall be determined by the PTO Officers on an annual basis.

 ARTICLE IX - DUTIES OF OFFICERS